assaftenen/delivery/README.md

 GetPackage

 ## GENERAL

   -- Angular Material as UI library.

   -- State Management - Ngrx

+  -- Each feature data is managed by Facade service that wrap actions, reducer, effects and selectors and all components IO

-  -- App is build with core module for core services and Auth module (which can be scale up) -- Shared module which wrap shared component Material module -- Feature folder (hold the order delivery module ) -- Order delivery module is  a lazy one, router is guarded with token check.
+  -- Core module wrap core services and Auth module (which can be scaled up)

+  -- Shared module  wrap  Material module and shared elements

+  -- Feature folder (hold the order delivery module )

+  -- Order delivery module is  a lazy one, router is guarded with token check.

-  -- Both Auth and OrderDelivery module build with data - UI services, using facade services
+  -- Order delivery component is container container that inject only the related Facade

+  -- Auth token is been saved to local storage and been injected to requests over request Authorization header.